 Giuseppe Faraone, painter

-Born in Picerno (Potenza), Giuseppe Faraone attended the Art School of Potenza, before moving to San Donato Milanese on the outskirts of Milan, where he still lives and works.
-Here he started his relentless pursuit of a variety of drawing techniques and the use of colors.
-He understands the art of painting, having perfected his talent in Italy and abroad.
-Faraone fined tuned his skills in the Impressionist style by painting in the same places where French Impressionism was born.
-The scenes depicted in his works of art are many, but in particular, he focuses on the stunning views of Milan.
-Unlike the French Impressionists, who represented a satisfied and happy society, in the paintings of Faraone we find the Milan that works, where everything is moving.
-The water is ubiquitous: it flows in the Navigli canals, it wets the city streets, it falls in the windows of the Milanese trams.
+Born in Picerno (Potenza), Giuseppe Faraone attended the School of Art in Potenza, before moving to Milan, where he still lives and works.
+Here he began his incessant search for a variety of drawing techniques and the use of colors.
+He understands the art of painting, after having perfected his talent in Italy and abroad.
+Faraone fined perfected his skills in the impressionist style by painting in the same places where French impressionism was born.
+The scenes represented in his works of art are many, but in particular focuses on the breathtaking views of Milan.
+Unlike the French Impressionists, who represented a satisfied and happy society, in Faraone's paintings we find the Milan that works, where everything moves.
+The water is omnipresent: it flows in the canals of the Navigli, wets the streets of the city, falls from the windows of Milanese trams.
 The artist represents a series of water reflections, giving the scene chromatic rhythms of particular intensity.
-Giuseppe Faraone has exhibited in several solo and group exhibitions, including the Venice Biennale, the Spoleto Festival of the Two Worlds, the Ursula Petrone Petrofil Gallery, the Lega del Filo d’Oro, and at various exhibitions of the Grand Gala of Modern Art.
-Reviews of Faraone have been published in many major Art magazines, including the monthly “Arte” of Mondadori.
-He has also won many awards in painting competitions, and his paintings are appreciated by collectors around the world.
-Currently Faraone paints and exhibits in his studio workshop, La Tana dell'Arte, in San Donato Milanese via Ticino 3.
-Giuseppe Faraone was chosen for the year 2016/17 and entered in a book of ministerial text of the fifth grade in Italy
+Giuseppe Faraone has exhibited in several solo and group exhibitions, including the Venice Biennale, the Spoleto Festival of Two Worlds, the Petrofil Gallery by Ursula Petrone, the Lega del Filo d'Oro and various exhibitions of the Grand Gala of Modern Art .
+Reviews of Faraone have been published in many important art magazines, including the monthly magazine "Arte" by Mondadori.
+He has also won numerous awards in painting competitions and his paintings are appreciated by collectors from all over the world.
+Currently Faraone paints and exhibits in his studio laboratory, La Tana dell'Arte, in San Donato Milanese via Ticino 3.
+Giuseppe Faraone was chosen for the year 2016/17 and entered a fifth-grade ministerial textbook in Italy

 Giuseppe Faraone painter and colourist ... the art of this Italian artist seems to be born from a chromatic synthesis ... exacerbated, pushed to the extreme that then wins with the spots of color. is very inspired by post-impressionism but also by abstract art, to which his art tends several times ... while remaining very perfectionist, worried about the accuracy and nuances, seems to be taken away then with the profusion colors brightness that give them! he is a man of art who "" speaks with his hands "" with great effusion, solicitude, visual contact and poetry!